“I could never ask that Influencer for coffee.”

 Creating a vision board can help with this too.
 I’m obsessed with mine and create a fresh one every few months or so.

-In New York City I hold vision board parties for my clients and as part of my workshops.
+For instance, in New York City I hold vision board parties for my clients and as part of my workshops.
 If you want to host your friends at home this is a wonderfully different way to entertain them instead of the same old white wine, brie and gossip gatherings.

 3. Use words with intention

 Statements like “I love, I do, I can” have a very different effect on our energy and our impact on others that than “I should, I try, I don’t know.”
-When you use stronger, more intentional language, it impacts your mood, your confidence and even how other people perceive you.
+Therefore when you use stronger, more intentional language, it impacts your mood, your confidence and even how other people perceive you.

-The mind has the capacity to follow whichever path we direct it toward everyday.
+Above all, remember this – the mind has the capacity to follow whichever path we direct it toward everyday.
 What path will you choose?